mas-bandwidth/yojimbo/ROADMAP.md

 2. Data blocks larger than MTU in the same reliable-ordered stream as messages
 3. Packet fragmentation and reassembly
 4. Packet aggregation
-5. Support for compressed packets and data blocks

 There is lots of work to do in this release so it is likely this release will take some time.
 I estimate 2 months.